boltops-tools/ufo/docs/quick-start.md

 ## What is ECS Fargate?

 AWS Fargate is a technology for Amazon ECS that allows you to run containers without having to manage servers or clusters.
-This provides an interesting "serverless" option for running Docker containers on AWS.
+It provides an interesting "serverless" option for running Docker containers on AWS.
+The major benefit with ECS Fargate is you pass on the maintenance burden to AWS.
+Refer to [Heroku vs ECS Fargate vs EC2 On-Demand vs EC2 Spot Pricing Comparison](https://blog.boltops.com/2018/04/22/heroku-vs-ecs-fargate-vs-ec2-on-demand-vs-ec2-spot-pricing-comparison) for a pricing comparison.

 ## Let's Go